-It is imperative that treated animals not be allowed on a designated Niman Ranch truck that is going to be entering said stream.
+It is imperative that treated animals, as well as any other swine not being purchased by Niman Ranch, not be allowed on a designated Niman Ranch truck that is going to be entering said stream.
 Marketing of treated animals must be on an individual farmer basis or on a designated treated animal trailer.